Index

 • Saturday Only

-The market manager has discretion to adjust the dates of the indoor market.
-Summer vendors may join us outside but must pay the daily drop-in fee.
+*The Manager has discretion to shorten or lengthen the dates indoors depending on the weather.
+Summer Vendors may join outside on either side of these dates but must pay the daily drop in fee.

 Eligible Items for Sale at the Market

 The farmers market will cater to high quality homemade and homegrown products.
-The following list of items eligible to be sold may be expanded at the discretion of the market manager:
+The following list of eligible items for sale may be expanded at the discretion of the Farmers Market Manager:

 • fruits, vegetables, field crops, herbs, nuts, berries, sprouts, and grains